prateek27w/Financial-Due-Diligence-Analytics--Case-Study-/README.md

 # 📈 Business Insights

-The dashboard transformed raw transactional data into meaningful business intelligence by identifying revenue trends, category performance, and executive-level insights.
+The dashboard transformed raw transactional data into meaningful business intelligence by identifying metric trends, category performance, and executive-level insights.

 Below are the major findings derived from the analytical model.